 Southwestern and Mexican Flavors You Can’t Miss

-- Ancho-rubbed steak sliced thin, its edges blackened, paired with citrusy herb relish.
+- Ancho-rubbed steak with citrusy herb relish.

 Cozy Cafés, Bakeries, and Coffee Roasters